zachmueller/spaced-everything/README.md

 - Include frontmatter in content templates for better organization
 - Keep title templates short (Obsidian has filename length limits)
 - Test templates before relying on them for important captures

+## Advanced Usage

+For power users who want to extend and customize Spaced Everything, see the [Advanced Usage Guide](docs/Advanced-Guide.md).
+This guide covers:

+- **Visualizing Your Review Queue**: Create custom Dataview queries to see your entire review queue at once
+- **Context Filtering**: Advanced filtering techniques for organizing reviews
+- **Dashboard Integration**: Embed review queues in daily notes and dashboards
+- **Troubleshooting**: Solutions to common query and integration issues

+The Advanced Guide includes community-contributed patterns and examples, with special thanks to [@menkaru](https://github.com/menkaru) for the initial Dataview query contribution.

 ## Future Development